chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ##### Non-maskable interrupts

-Caliptra's RISC-V processor has access to an internal register that allows configuration of the Non-Maskable Interrupt vector.
-When an NMI occurs, the program counter will jump to the address indicated by the contents of this register.
+Caliptra's RISC-V processor has access to an internal register that allows configuration of the NMI vector.
+When an NMI occurs, the program counter jumps to the address indicated by the contents of this register.
 Refer to [NMI Vector](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.soc_ifc_reg.internal_nmi_vector) for official documentation.

 ##### External interrupts